History of New Plays

-Over the past five years, we have significantly expanded our efforts to create new work.
-Through initiatives such as The New Play Frontiers Residency and Commission Program, The People’s Light Harmony Labs, and our ongoing partnership with The National Theatre of Scotland, we cultivate longstanding relationships with acclaimed local, national, and international artists; nurture ambitious theatrical work for audiences of all ages and backgrounds; and connect this art and these artists to numerous communities in our fast-growing region to foster local investment and civic dialogue.
+Over the past five years we have significantly expanded our commissioning and development of new work.
+Through initiatives such as our New Play Frontiers Residency and Commission program and The People’s Light Harmony Labs we cultivate longstanding relationships with acclaimed local, national, and international artists to inspire and generate innovative works of theatre that resonate with our fast-growing and evolving region.

 People’s Light opened our 2017-2018 season with the World Premiere of Lights Out: Nat “King” Cole.
 In 2015, we commissioned Domingo and McGregor to create this music and dance infused exploration of race, celebrity, and the cost of pursuing America’s fever dream.
 We developed the work through multiple retreats and workshops here in Malvern, as well as in San Diego at The Old Globe Theatre and at Vassar College where New York Stage & Film’s produces its summer festival.
 The world premiere played to eight weeks of sold out houses and we hope will find a home at theatres across the country.

 Many more new works are in our sights.
 New Play Frontiers will support six writers this season, which will include workshops of Mud Row by Dominique Morisseau, and The Mushroom Play by Eisa Davis.
 Morisseau and Davis were part of our first round of NPF writers, along with Colman Domingo, Kate Fodor, Kathryn Petersen, and Karen Hartman whose Project Dawn we premiered in June 2017.